diasurgical/devilution/README.md

 Reverse engineered by GalaXyHaXz in 2018

 # Introduction
 While most titles from Blizzard receive years of love and support, Diablo stayed in the shadows.
-Abandoned in favor of a sequel, it remained full of bugs and unfinished potential.
+Abandoned in favour of a sequel, it remained full of bugs and unfinished potential.
 The game was last patched in 2001 before being discontinued altogether, a problem I wanted to fix.
 I played Diablo extensively as a teenager, but as time passed it became difficult to run the game on newer hardware.
-The lack of many improvements found in the sequel also kept it from aging well.
+The lack of many improvements found in the sequel also kept it from ageing well.
 At first the game appeared to be a lost cause, but thankfully a little oversight in 1997 made it not so.

 With Diablo's development team moving on the source code was given to **Synergistic Software** to handle the expansion.
 Less known however is that it was also given to **Climax Studios** to create a PlayStation port.
 Now Sony has long been known for letting things slide; _especially_ in Japan.
 Anything from leaking prototypes to full source code and Diablo was no exception.
 Symbolic information was accidentally left on the Japanese port.
 Normally used for debugging, a symbol file contains a map of everything generated during compile time.
 This includes file names, functions, structures, variables, and more!
 To top it all off a special build is hidden on the PC release in `DIABDAT.MPQ -> D1221A.MPQ -> DIABLO.EXE`!
 This build contains debug tools and assert strings further giving away code information.